Levantine Arabic: Medieval and early modern era

 Swedish orientalist Carlo Landberg writes about the vulgarisms encountered in Damascene poet Usama ibn Munqidh's Memoirs: "All of them are found in today's spoken language of Syria and it is very interesting to note that that language is, on the whole, not very different from the language of ˀUsāma's days", in the 12th century.
 Lucas Caballero's Compendio (1709) describes spoken Damascene Arabic in the early 1700s.
-It corresponds to modern Damascene in some respects, such as the allomorphic variation between -a/-e in the feminine suffix.
-On the contrary, the insertion and deletion of vowels differ from the modern dialect.
+It corresponds to modern Damascene in some respects, such as the allomorphic variation between -a/-e in the feminine suffix, while the insertion and deletion of vowels differ.

 From 1516 to 1918, the Ottoman Empire dominated the Levant.
 Many Western words entered Arabic through Ottoman Turkish as it was the main language for transmitting Western ideas into the Arab world.

 20th and 21st centuries

 The dissolution of the Ottoman Empire in the early 20th century reduced the use of Turkish words due to Arabization and the negative perception of the Ottoman era among Arabs.
 With the French Mandate for Syria and the Lebanon (1920–1946), the British protectorate over Jordan (1921–1946), and the British Mandate for Palestine (1923–1948), French and English words gradually entered Levantine Arabic.
 Similarly, Modern Hebrew has significantly influenced the Palestinian dialect of Arab Israelis since the establishment of Israel in 1948.
 In the 1960s, Said Akl—inspired by the Maltese and Turkish alphabets— designed a new Latin alphabet for Lebanese and promoted the official use of Lebanese instead of MSA, but this movement was unsuccessful.

 Although Levantine dialects have remained stable over the past two centuries, in cities such as Amman and Damascus, language standardization occurs through variant reduction and linguistic homogenization among the various religious groups and neighborhoods.
 Urbanization and the increasing proportion of youth constitute the causes of dialect change.
 Urban forms are considered more prestigious, and prestige dialects of the capitals are replacing the rural varieties.
 With the emergence of social media, the amount of written Levantine has also significantly increased online.